cloudflare/roughtime/ecosystem.md

 The announcement includes the server details.

-## time.0xt.ca
+## time.txryan.com

-[time.0xt.ca](https://time.0xt.ca) runs on a stratum 2 NTP server hosted in Toronto, Canada.
+[time.txryan.com](https://time.txryan.com) runs on a stratum 2 NTP server.

 The clock is synchronized with authenticated NTP connections to NIST (National Institute of Standards and Technology), and the Canadian equivalent, NRC (National Research Council Canada), which are both directly connected to atomic sources (caesium fountains and/or hydrogen masers).
 There are also multiple unauthenticated stratum 1 upstreams, maintained by GNSS (GPS + Galileo + GLONASS).
-The accuracy is typically within +/- 30 microseconds.
+The accuracy is typically within +/- 50 microseconds.

-The Roughtime service is accessible at `time.0xt.ca:2002`.
-The public key is available on time.0xt.ca's [website](https://time.0xt.ca), or through a DNS TXT lookup.
+The Roughtime service is accessible at `time.txryan.com:2002`.
+The public key is available on time.txryan.com's [website](https://time.txryan.com), or through a DNS TXT lookup.

 ```
-dig TXT time.0xt.ca +short
+dig TXT time.txryan.com +short
 ```

 The Roughtime service is powered by Google's [Go reference